Side note 1: I have been thinking about this article for nine years, which explains why it is so long.

 The Story of the Nepali Girl

-At the beginning of my master’s in Rotterdam (that I would quit a week later), I met a girl.
+At the beginning of my master’s in Rotterdam, I met a girl.

-That girl was from Nepal although she had lived for almost her entire life in the Netherlands.
+That girl was from Nepal although she had lived most of her life in the Netherlands.

 Her dad was working for a big international organization and had raised his daughter as Nepali, not Dutch.
 She went to the international school in English and did not speak a word of Dutch despite living there for 20 years.